Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Samsung-Pay/Samsung-Pay.md

 ## Integration Methods

-Build an integration that to accept an Google Pay payment.
+Build an integration that to accept an Samsung Pay payment.

 <!-- type: row -->